-His work has been recognized internationally and has led him to work with companies around the world, from large corporations to independent projects.
 Earlier in his career, Raphael worked in digital art to create artwork for movies, games, technology products, and more.
 Then he moved to London - England, where he started working as a graphic artist and art director.
+His work has been recognized internationally, leading him to work with companies worldwide from large corporations to independent projects.

-After years of working with digital art, Raphael decided to return to Brazil to dedicate himself to his work in hyperrealistic miniature sculpture.
-He has already created several works of art for exhibitions, shows, and events around the world.
+After years of working with digital art, Raphael decided to return to Brazil to dedicate himself to his work in hyper-realistic miniature sculpture.
+He has already created several works of art for galleries, exhibitions, museums, and VIP collectors around the world.
 Raphael is an extremely versatile artist, who manages to create works of art that mix technology and digital art with the most traditional techniques of sculpture.
 His work is internationally admired and recognized for his ability to create works of art that blend reality and fiction.